 Android Operating System is highly customizable using PC and Mac.
 You can even root, unlock the bootloader, install custom ROM, edit the operating system source code or sideload anything to your smartphone.
-In order to do this, several tools named ADB and Fastboot are required on the system.
+To do this, several tools named ADB and Fastboot are required on the system.
 In this guide, we will learn to install ADB and Fastboot Kit for Android on Windows and Mac

 How to install ADB and Fastboot Kit

 The ADB and Fastboot Kit tools are available to install on Windows, Linux, and Mac.
-The installation methods are different for each of them, but the instruction commands used in the command-line are same for every Operating System.
+The installation methods are different for each of them.
+However, the instruction commands used in the command-line are same for every Operating System.
 Here are the ways to install it on both Windows PC and Mac.

 How to install ADB/Fastboot on Windows

 Installing ADB/Fastboot Kit on Windows is the most straightforward task, as you need only several clicks to finish the installation locally.

 - Download the official ZIP file for ADB and Fastboot for Windows.
 You can also use Minimal Fastboot and ADB for Windows.

 - Open the file in any ZIP Managing tool or even in the File Explorer.